-Wake Family Law Group provides a full spectrum of family law services for clients who are part of the LGBTQ+ community, including premarital agreements, post-nuptial agreements, and divorce-related services.
+Wake Family Law Group provides a full spectrum of family law services for clients who are part of the LGBTQIA+ community, including premarital agreements, post-nuptial agreements, and divorce-related services.
 We also work with clients who are unmarried but had civil unions or domestic partnerships in other jurisdictions to protect both financial and personal interests in the event of a separation.

-LGBTQ Adoption & Parentage in North Carolina
+LGBTQIA+ Adoption & Parentage in North Carolina

 Previously in North Carolina, same-sex couples could not adopt together even if they were married.
 As our laws have changed, married same-sex couples may now adopt children together.
 In cases where only one parent was previously the legal or adoptive parent or where one parent is the genetic parent, step-parent adoptions are now available to formalize the parent-child relationship for the other parent.

 Our practice also assists families who wish to build their family through assisted reproductive technology.
 The legal issues that surround surrogacy can be complicated and require detailed agreements to ensure that all parties are protected.